 - Experience feelings of despair or hopelessness

-- Follow rituals and order to relieve anxiety
+- Follow rituals to relieve anxiety

 - Display dramatic changes in mood and energy levels